 DHSEM will consider and respond to all oral and written comments.
 All changes and/or substantial amendments made to the action plan as a result of public comment will be clearly identified in the action plan.
 A summary of comments and DHSEM's responses shall be included in the action plan and amendments.
-It is both a requirement and DHSEM's intent to provide substantive responses beyond an acknowledgement of receipt for each comment.
+It is required and DHSEM's intent to provide substantive responses beyond an acknowledgement of receipt to each comment.